Expressing quantities in percentage always help give a better sense of proportion.

-In this tutorial, we will show you how to do percentages in Google Sheets using the Google Sheets percentage formula and other applications.
+In this tutorial, I will show you how to do percentages in Google Sheets using the Google Sheets percentage formula and other applications.

 Why Use The Google Sheets Percentage Formula (s)?